maherme/nucleo-f446re-scratch/README.md

 # NUCLEO-F446RE from Scratch
 This is an embedded project for [NUCLEO-F446RE](https://www.st.com/en/evaluation-tools/nucleo-f446re.html) board, based on [STM32F446RE](https://www.st.com/en/microcontrollers-microprocessors/stm32f446re.html) microcontroller.

-It contains drivers for GPIO, SPI, I2C, USART, RCC, TIMER and DMA peripherals.
+It contains drivers for GPIO, SPI, I2C, USART, RCC, TIMER, DMA and RTC peripherals.

 ## OpenOCD
 You can use OpenOCD (Open On-Chip Debugger) for programming or debugging this project.
 You can starting OpenOCD typing: